KPajak409/Concrete-cracks-segmentation/README.md

 </p>

 ## Features
- - **Crack Segmentation:** The system can accurately segment cracks in concrete images.</br>
+ - **Pre-processing:** The project includes pre-processing steps to enhance overall dataset quality and remove corrupted images, which improve the accuracy of crack detection.<br>
- - **Preprocessing:** The project includes preprocessing steps to enhance image quality and remove corrupted images, which improve the accuracy of crack detection.</br>
+ - **Deep Learning Model:** It utilizes a deep learning model trained on a large dataset of annotated concrete images.</br>
- - **Deep Learning Model:** It utilizes a deep learning model trained on a large dataset of annotated concrete images to perform crack segmentation.</br>
+ - **Crack Segmentation:** The system can precisely segment cracks in concrete images.</br>

 ## Downloading data
 I'm using dataset from kaggle, folder "Concrete"
 <a href="https://www.kaggle.com/datasets/yatata1/crack-dataset">https://www.kaggle.com/datasets/yatata1/crack-dataset</a>.

 Before using this dataset in our model you have to perform some steps:
-1. Change folder name at path ./Concrete/Negative/Mask to Masks
+1. Rename the folder at path ./Concrete/Negative/Mask to Masks
 1. Check if every image has corrensponding mask
-1. Remove 3-channel masks #ToDo
+1. Convert 3-channel masks to 1-channel

 In order to do that you can use function called ```fix_dataset()``` in ```concrete_scars_dataset.py``` file If you skip these steps it can lead to errors during training process.